juhele/opengeodata/amateur_spectrometry/readme.md

 We are not aware of any free database of gamma spectra, so this research project will provide such a database for the possible development of citizen science, possible development of various software tools etc.

-## For visitors interested in spectrometry data
+## Quick links for visitors interested in spectrometry data

+## Project information

 **Recommendation**